All Episodes

 And she's finally figured it out.

-Yeah, we sit here, we talk about evil in the abstract all the time, but we are not teaching anybody to deal with it in real life.
+We talk about evil in the abstract all the time, but we are not teaching anybody to deal with it in real life.

 In fact, I would venture to say they're not even teaching that there is evil.

-Other than, of course, George W. Bush.
+Other than, of course, George W. Bush back after this.

 Stay with us.

-Some of the most it is they who write books and do movies on assassinating our president.
+Some of the most, it is they who write books and do movies on assassinating our president.

 It is they who are constantly trying to undermine this country's cohesiveness.